 • Petrol stations, pharmacies, driving schools, notaries, lawyers and other essential service providers can be open for their normal opening hours For travelling to the Netherlands, please check this website for the latest travel advice for your country: https://reizentijdenscorona.rijksoverheid.nl/en

 • Public transportation is open.

-• Wearing non-medical mouth masks is mandatory in public transport for all travelers aged 13 and older.
+• Wearing a non-medical face mask is mandatory in public transport for travelers aged 13 and older.

 Household GoodsSurvey (Video/In-person)